-If your hair isn’t cooperating lately, there’s a good chance it just really wants a quality leave-in conditioner in its life.
+If your hair isn’t cooperating lately, there’s a good chance it just really wants a quality leave-in conditioner.
 Leave-in conditioners may sound extra, (especially if you’re already using a rinse-out one), but that’s because they are, and in the best way possible.
-Consider everything your hair endures once you step out of the shower: Rough towels, rough pillows, combing, brushing, heat-styling, twirling, tying, possible bleaching — it’s the perfect recipe for dryness and damage, and leave-in conditioners are one of the easiest ways to shield your hair from it all.
-Here, ten helpful leave-in conditioners that will leave your hair smoother, shinier, healthier, and happier in the long run.
+Consider everything your hair endures once you step out of the shower: rough towels, rough pillows, combing, brushing, heat-styling, twirling, tying, possible bleaching — it’s the perfect recipe for dryness and damage, and leave-in conditioners are one of the easiest ways to shield your hair from it all.
+Here, 12 helpful leave-in conditioners that will leave your hair smoother, shinier, healthier, and happier in the long run.

 Ever wish you could evenly spritz coconut oil into your hair instead of smoothing, rubbing, or slathering it on?
-This natural leave-in spray is the perfect way to lightly distribute the moisturizing and repairing benefits of it without weighing hair down in the process.
-Bonus: it also contains rose hip oil to protect from UV damage if big hats aren’t your thing.
+This natural leave-in spray is the perfect way to lightly distribute the moisturizing and repairing benefits of coconut oil without weighing hair down in the process.
+Bonus: It also contains rose hip oil to protect from UV damage if big hats aren’t your thing.

 I’m very pro-scalp when it comes to healthy hair-care routines, and this leave-in conditioner aligns with that sentiment.
 If your hair is struggling, there’s a good chance your scalp is too.
 Tea tree oil and rosemary and peppermint extracts make this tonic a tingly treat for your head that also tames painful tangles and encourages hair growth in the process.
 So many wins for all involved.